spacelift-io/user-documentation/docs/integrations/source-control/github.md

 {% endif %}

 If you have multiple stacks tracking the same repository, you can enable the _Aggregate VCS checks_ feature in the integration's settings.

 This will group all the checks from the same commit into a predefined set of checks, making it easier to see the overall status of the commit.

 ![](<../../assets/screenshots/aggregated-checks-github-settings.png>)

 When the aggregated option is enabled, Spacelift will post the following checks:

-- **spacelift/tracked** - groups all checks from tracked runs
+- **spacelift/tracked**: Groups all checks from tracked runs.
-- **spacelift/proposed** - groups all checks from proposed runs
+- **spacelift/proposed**: Groups all checks from proposed runs.
-- **spacelift/modules** - groups all checks from module runs
+- **spacelift/modules**: Groups all checks from module runs.

-Here's how the summary looks like:
+Here's how the summary looks:

 ![](<../../assets/screenshots/aggregated-checks-github-summary.png>)